andOrlando/andorlando.github.io/blog/blogs/automation.md

 ## General overview
 Basically I didn't wanna make a chrome extension but I had to host the data somewhere, so I used github.
-Basically, it queries the raw github and evaulates it using a fetch thing, e.g.
+Basically, it queries the raw github and evaluates it using a fetch thing, e.g.
 ```js
 fetch("https://raw.githubusercontent.com/andOrlando/homework-scripts/main/khc.js").then(a=>a.text()).then(eval)
 ```